 The controversial satellite tagging of killer whales in Washington has ended for 2013.
 We have posted twice before on this topic and the potential dangers it holds for the endangered orca whales that we enjoy on our kayak tours in the San Juan Islands.
 This year’s target was K-25, a young adult male born in 1991 that goes by the name of “Scoter”.
 The tag did not tear free of the orca whale’s dorsal fin like last year and it yielded 3 months of essentially useless data.
-Useless because it will be ignored by the agency that is supposed to protect killer whales from extinction in Washington.
-This is the harpoon tag that is shot into their dorsal fins.

 The tagged whale and his K-pod family traveled from Puget Sound all the way down to Point Reyes, California.
 Most of the winter was spent near the mouth of the Columbia River and the outer coast of Washington.
 The idea of the project was to learn more about their winter movements, habitat use and feeding behavior.
 Unfortunately, nothing new was learned and the data only confirmed what we already knew about the orcas.
 The risk to their health is clearly unwarranted and most local biologists, conservationists, and kayakers are strongly opposed to the project.